ESPRI-Mod/synda/sdt/doc/user_guide.md

 ### *daemon*

-This section is for single-user installation only
+This command is for single-user installation only

 (in multi-user installation, Synda daemon is installed as a service and is managed using 'service' command)